 - D1 = K/2, where K is the bulk modulus

-Additionally, it is necessary to note that as the Poisson ratio approaches 0.5 (once >0.4), this would necessitate more complicated formulations to account for the incompressible behavior.
-The stresses measured in experiments (and using models that support incompressibility) are much higher than what one obtains from compressible models.
-This shall be discussed in a future post along with meshing issues related to modeling hyperelastic/incompressible materials.
+Additionally, it is necessary to note that, as the Poisson ratio approaches 0.5 (once >0.4), more complicated formulations are necessary to account for the incompressible behavior.
+The stresses measured in experiments using models that support incompressibility are typically much higher than the results obtained from compressible models.
+This shall be discussed in a future post, along with meshing issues related to modeling hyperelastic/incompressible materials with FEA.

 Tip 04: “Do you really need an incompressible model?”
-Compressible models can significantly underestimate the stresses calculated.
-Try using reduced integration option available in the mesh tree (of SimScale).
-Alternatively, we can hope to see elements with mixed or enhanced formulations that are more accurate, in the future.
+Compressible models can significantly underestimate the stresses calculated with an FEA.
+Instead, try using SimScale’s reduced integration option available in the mesh tree.
+Alternatively, elements with mixed or enhanced formulations that are more accurate may become available in the future.